by Katie Brazerol

 Validate feelings.
 Death can cause many feelings, including sadness, guilt, anger, and fear.
 Explain that all emotions being felt by the child are normal.
 There is no wrong or right way to feel.

 Provide an outlet for emotions.
 Children may respond to death in different ways.
 Provide an outlet for the child to express his or her emotions.
 Offer paper and crayons for the child to draw freely while you are talking to him.
 Use dolls or stuffed animals to role-play while having the conversation.
-Provide many opportunities for the child to get physical activity in order to blow off steam.
+Provide many opportunities for the child to get physical activity.

 Remember together.
 Many people benefit from remembering good times with the loved one who has passed.
 Whether it was a human or a pet, help the child recall special times they had together.
 If possible, print off a photo of them together and frame it for the child.